nabeo114/cloud-wallet-sample/README.md

 ## Features

 - **Wallet Management:** Create and manage cryptocurrency wallets.
-- **Backend:** Node.js server for handling wallet operations.
+- **Backend:**
-  - Create a wallet account on the server side.
+  - Create Ethereum wallet accounts on the server side.
-  - Deploy contracts using the account on the server side.
+  - Deploy ERC20 and ERC721 smart contracts using the created wallet accounts.
-  - Support for ERC20 and ERC721 contracts.
   - Execute methods that trigger transactions on the contracts (e.g., token transfers, NFT mints).
   - **Note**: Contracts are deployed on the Polygon Amoy testnet.
 Before deploying contracts, ensure that the wallet address created on the server has MATIC tokens.
 You can use the Polygon Faucet to fund the address: [Polygon Faucet](https://faucet.polygon.technology/).
+- **Frontend:**
-- **Frontend:** TypeScript-based interface for user interaction.
+  - TypeScript-based interface for user interaction.
   - Execute non-transactional methods on the contracts using their addresses and ABIs.

 ## Installation